-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 As an SEO content writer and copywriter, I geeked out when it dawned on me that LinkedIn is a great place to implement conversion copywriting.
 It really is a no-brainer.

-Unfortunately, many of us have treated our LinkedIn profile like a resume – concise and professional, yet boring.
+Unfortunately, many of us have treated our LinkedIn profile like a resume – concise and professional, but boring.

 LinkedIn was built around the idea of professionals connecting with other professionals.

 You won’t effectively do that if your profile reads like the ingredients section on the back of a bran flakes cereal box.

 Write with your target audience in mind

-Instead, write your LinkedIn profile like you would your online dating profile, only, more professional.
+Instead, write your LinkedIn profile like you would your online dating profile, only more professional.

 Make it interesting, add pizzazz and write it to appeal to the type of people you want to attract.

-There are a few primary areas where you can do this, and those are your headline, summary and experience sections.
+There are a few primary areas where you can do this: your headline, summary and experience sections.

 Headline

-Your headline should be a combination of LinkedIn SEO keywords (which we will discuss in section three of this guide) and compelling copy.
-That’s because it works to both attract traffic and keep users engaged with your profile.
+Your headline should combine LinkedIn SEO keywords (which we will discuss in section three of this guide) and compelling copy.
+That’s because it attracts traffic and keeps users engaged with your profile.

+LinkedIn released an update stating that “dwell time” is an important factor in its algorithm.

+This means it’s even more important to have a compelling copy to entice users to read through your profile and explore your content.

-You want to be uber clear about what you do.
-This is not a space for witty taglines like “Probably out fishin’” or “I rank it, you bank it!”
-Not only do headlines like these not include keywords, but they can leave profile visitors feeling confused about what exactly it is that you do.
+In your profile copy, you will want to be uber-clear about what you do.
+This is not a space for witty taglines like “Probably out fishin'” or “I rank it, you bank it!”

+Headlines like these do not include keywords and can leave profile visitors feeling confused about what exactly it is that you do.

-I suggest either keeping your headline chocked full of keywords, with a bit of finessing copy (“I’m a digital marketing strategist that help small businesses reach more customers online.”) or taking the time to craft a compelling headline with conversion copywriting.
+- Keeping your headline chocked full of keywords, with a bit of finessing copy. (i.e., “I’m a digital marketing strategist helping small businesses reach more customers online.”)

-In the example above, this business owner is straight to the point by simply listing what her job title is and the services she offers.
-This is fine.
-It includes proper keywords that could potentially draw in people that are looking for services like hers.
+This headline includes relevant keywords that could potentially draw in people looking for services like hers.

-By contrast, this business owner focuses less on keywords and more on appealing to people looking for “business success” through a “best-in-class” partnership.
+Similarly, this business owner focuses less on keywords and more on appealing to people looking for “business success” through a “best-in-class” partnership.

-Note that both examples fill up their headline with copy and keywords, ensuring that none of that space goes to waste.
+Both examples fill their headline with copy and keywords, ensuring no space goes to waste.

 Not a great writer?
-You may want to reach out to a professional copywriter to help you craft a message that appeals to your target audience.
+You may want to contact a professional copywriter to help you craft a message that appeals to your target audience.

-Later on, we will discuss how to find LinkedIn SEO keywords to include in your profile.
+Later, we will discuss finding LinkedIn SEO keywords to include in your profile.

-Summary section
+About section

-Your Summary section is by far the largest space for adding compelling copy and LinkedIn SEO keywords.
-With over 100 words worth of space, you can’t afford to NOT optimize this section.
+Your About section is the largest space for adding compelling copy and LinkedIn SEO keywords.
+With 2,600 characters worth of space, you can’t afford not to optimize this section.

 This is where visitors go to learn even more about you, your business and the services that you offer.

-I like to compare it to the about page on a business website.
-And every great copywriter will tell you that your about page is about your audience, not about you.
+I like to compare it to the About us page on a business website.
+And every great copywriter will tell you this page is about your audience, not you.

-You need to craft a summary that speaks to what your target audience is looking for.
+You need to craft an about section that speaks to what your target audience is looking for.
 This is not a place to simply rattle off your accomplishments and services.

-Ask yourself, What is my potential audience looking for when it comes to working with someone like me?
+Ask yourself: What is my potential audience looking for when it comes to working with someone like me?

 Market research will be able to answer this for you.